sicfran774/TraceKanji/README.md

 - Handwritten kanji recognition to make it easy to find out what that kanji means.
 Stroke order does not matter!
 - Search filter to find specific kanji.
 Meanings, kanji, and kunyomi/onyomi readings can simply be typed into the search bar.
 Grades and JLPT levels can be filtered using ```grade:[level]``` and ```jlpt:[level]``` respectively.
 - After signing in, you are able to create your own decks of kanji to facilitate and organize your study
-- Simplistic and clear design, desktop and mobile friendly
+- Simplistic and clear design, dark/light mode, desktop and mobile friendly

 ![image](https://github.com/sicfran774/TraceKanji/assets/1214993/73cbd4e7-af53-41e1-ba53-d54414f3f178)